Cutdown | Output | ||||||||

 A cycle-joining based construction for $k=2$ can produce an exponential number of cut-down DB sequences [Etz86].
 The construction can be simplified to construct a single sequence by applying PCR3-alt as the underlying feedback function to join cycles, then generalized for $k\geq 2$ to generate a single cut-down DB sequence that runs in $O(n)$ time per symbol using $O(n)$ space after some initialization [CGS22].
 The cycle-joining based construction can be summarized as follows, assuming $k^{n-1} < m \leq k^n$.

-By applying an efficient ranking algorithm for fixed-density Lyndon words in the binary case, the successor rule can be adapted to start from any string on the sequence.
-The resulting algorithm requres $O(n^{1.5})$-amortized simple operations on $n$-bit numbers.
+By applying a polynomial time unranking algorithm for fixed-density Lyndon words in the binary case, the successor rule can be adapted to start from any string on the sequence.
+The successor rule generates each symbol in $O(n)$ time using $O(n)$ space.
 Determining whether or not a string belongs to the sequence can be computed using $O(n^3)$ operations on $n$ bit numbers [CGS22].
 The resulting algorithm is the modified successor rule available for download.

 An LFSR-based construction